Mamie Smith: Death and memorial

-Smith died in 1946 in New York City, reportedly penniless.
+Smith died in 1946 in Manhattan, New York City, reportedly penniless.
 She was interred at Frederick Douglass Memorial Park on Staten Island, on ground which remained unmarked until 2013 when a monument was finally erected.

 Initially, according to the Jas Obrecht Music Archive website, Smith was buried in an unmarked grave until 1963 when musicians from Iserlohn, West Germany used the money from a Hot Jazz benefit to buy a headstone that read "Mamie Smith (1883–1946): First Lady of the Blues".
 With the help of fellow blues singer Victoria Spivey and Record Research Magazine publisher Len Kunstadt, Smith was re-interred at Frederick Douglass Memorial Park in Richmond, New York.
 Smith's re-interment was celebrated with a gala honoring the late singer on January 27, 1964.
 However, according to the 2012 campaign website, Mamie Smith still was buried without a headstone 67 years after her death in 1946.

 A successful campaign to finally acquire and erect a headstone for Smith was begun in 2012 by Michael and Anne Fanciullo Cala.
 The couple, respectively a blues journalist and editor, developed a months-long crowdfunding campaign on the Indiegogo website to purchase a headstone for Smith.
 The philanthropy Music Cares also supported the effort.
 The campaign raised over $8,000 that funded the creation of a four-foot-high etched granite headstone featuring an image of the late blues singer.

 The monument was erected with great fanfare at Frederick Douglass Cemetery in Staten Island, New York on September 20, 2013.
 Excess funds from the campaign were donated to the cemetery for grounds care.